‘Something I would not wish on anybody’: Braden Bishop on road to recovery from lacerated spleen

 “Bleeding … filled up my stomach to the point I couldn’t function anymore,” he learned later.

-After meeting with Dr. Khalfayan the next morning, they both walked five blocks to the Harborview Medical Center emergency room.
+After meeting with Dr. Khalfayan the next morning, they both walked to the Harborview Medical Center emergency room.

 “Then we actually ended up walking five blocks to Harborview ER and they did a CT and they found a torn blood vessel in my spleen,” Bishop said.
-“Then basically within two and half hours I was going in for a procedure to glue it shut and stop the bleeding.
-It was really scary, but at the same time the ability for Dr. Khalfayan and Dr. (Stanley) Herring and then the whole staff at Harborview to act like that, so quickly — I felt like if there was any place I was going to be, that was the place to be.”
+“Then, basically, within 2 1/2 hours I was going in for a procedure to glue it shut and stop the bleeding.
+It was really scary, but at the same time the ability of Dr. Khalfayan and Dr. (Stanley) Herring and then the whole staff at Harborview to act like that, so quickly — I felt like if there was any place I was going to be, that was the place to be.”

 Bishop was ordered bed-rest for 24 hours in the hospital after his procedure.
 He didn’t eat anything for two days, and the first four days of recovery were awful, he said.